danghongyu/Workflow_for_genome_resolved_analysis/README.md

 # Workflow for genome resolved analysis

-This workflow is used for the metagenomics and metatranscriptomics analysis of PCB degrdation microcosms.
+This workflow is used for the metagenomics and metatranscriptomics analysis of PCB degradation microcosms.

   The raw reads for this work have been deposited in NCBI under Bioproject: PRJNA743546